– Part III –

 Harvey looked down at the floor, slowly shaking his head.

 “I can’t let them do this,” Harvey said through gritted teeth, looking back up at Nafal.
-“That body is the key to something much bigger than you and I, bigger than all of us.
-It could change everything.”
+“There’s something going on here, something big, and that body is the key to all of this.”

 Harvey began to push past Nafal, heading for the door.